BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 from each ``interrupt`` clause is checked; if any are true, execution of the body is suspended and we instead begin to execute the corresponding *interrupt handler*.
 In the example above, there is only one interrupt, which fires when we come within 5 meters of any object.
-When that happens, `FollowLaneBehavior` is paused and we instead apply full braking for one time step.
-In the next step, we will resume `FollowLaneBehavior` wherever it left off, unless we are still within 5 meters of an object, in which case the interrupt will fire again.
+When that happens, :obj:`FollowLaneBehavior` is paused and we instead apply full braking for one time step.
+In the next step, we will resume :obj:`FollowLaneBehavior` wherever it left off, unless we are still within 5 meters of an object, in which case the interrupt will fire again.